TommieTKY/artgallery/README.md

 • Models: Contains data models representing artists, artworks, and exhibitions.

 • Data: Contains the database context and migrations.

+• Views: Contains the Razor views for the web pages.
+These views are used to render the HTML for the web pages.

 ## API Endpoints